RedKnite5/Arcade/README.md

-**Javascript Games Collection**
+**Javascript Arcade**

-Welcome to the my Arcade!
+Welcome to the the Arcade!
 This repository contains a collection of simple and entertaining games built using JavaScript.
 ### Games Included:

 1. **Capture the King** A chess variant in which there is no check!
 Just capture the king!